-The core exhibition tells the story of the right-bank of Warsaw in a variety of ways.
-In the History of Praga Room, we walk along a timeline, learning about the history of the city from the 16th century until today – based on copperplate engravings, paintings, photographs and multimedia.
+Our core exhibition tells the story of the right-bank Warsaw in a variety of ways.
+In the History of Praga room, we walk along copperplate engravings, paintings, photographs and multimedia that form a timeline with the history of the city from 16th century until today.
 A large model of Golędzinów, Praga and Skaryszew draws the visitors’ attention – it shows what the areas looked like in the second half of the 18th century.

-The Praga Market Hall, located on the second floor, brings to mind local marketplace traditions of this part of Warsaw; the objects on display and multimedia presentations tell the story of Praga’s location, as well as local bazaars and markets, crafts, industries, social activities, pastimes and infrastructure.
-Visitors have to opportunity to see an authentic stick for measuring a horse at the withers, a Kaiser roll-making machine, photographs showing the rich social, sporting and recreational lives of Praga residents’.
+The Praga Market Hall on the second floor brings to mind local marketplace traditions of this part of Warsaw; the objects on display and multimedia presentations tell the story of Praga’s location, as well as local bazaars and markets, crafts, industries, social activities, pastimes and infrastructure.
+Visitors have the opportunity to see an authentic stick for measuring a horse at the withers, a Kaiser roll-making machine, photographs showing the rich social, sporting and recreational lives of Praga residents.

-The historic basement of the Museum is full of artistic installations.
-Older visitors will be reminded of Stevie Wonder’s epic concert at the 10th-Year Anniversary Stadium (Stadion Dziesięciolecia), younger ones will enjoy more contemporary music.
+The historic basement of the Museum features a variety of artistic installations.
+Older visitors will be reminded of Stevie Wonder’s epic concert at the 10th Anniversary Stadium (Stadion Dziesięciolecia), younger ones will enjoy more contemporary (but equally touching) Praga-related music videos.
 Next, visitors will be immersed in the Residents’ Stories Archive – anecdotes told by the residents of Praga themselves.
-When renovating the building, pre-war Jewish prayer rooms were discovered with beautiful original wall paintings still intact – they are definitely worth a visit.
+During renovation works, two pre-war Jewish prayer rooms were discovered with beautiful original wall paintings still intact – thanks to this discovery our museum is Warsaw’s only to feature in-situ Minyan praying rooms.

 It is worth ending your tour on the observation terrace – Praga looks entirely different from above!